princebayan/account-engine/README.md

 Account engine is a spring boot java application that expose APIs to manage customer accounts and transactions

+The Account-engine communicate with the [transaction-engine](https://github.com/princebayan/transaction-engine) service to execute a transaction.

 Minimal [Spring Boot](http://projects.spring.io/spring-boot/) sample app.